Carlos Gruezo (footballer, born 1995)

-Carlos Armando Gruezo Arboleda (/es/; born 19 April 1995) is an Ecuadorian professional footballer who plays as a defensive midfielder or central defender for Serie A club L.D.U.
-Quito and Ecuador national team.
+Carlos Armando Gruezo Arboleda (/es/; born 19 April 1995) is an Ecuadorian professional footballer who plays as a defensive midfielder or central defender for the Ecuador national team.
 He is the son of Carlos Armando Gruezo Quiñónez.

 He is described by FIFA's official website as "a technically adept holding midfielder and a precise passer of the ball".

 Club career

 Gruezo began his career with Independiente del Valle before joining Ecuadorian club Barcelona SC.

 Gruezo went on trial for VfB Stuttgart in their pre season friendlies in South Africa.
 On 30 January 2014, he signed a four-year contract with Stuttgart.
 He scored his first goal for the club in a 4–1 victory over Freiburg on 28 November 2014, becoming the first Ecuadorian to score in the Bundesliga.
 In 2015 however, he lost his spot in the starting lineup and only had a few more appearances for Stuttgart.

 He moved to FC Dallas on 23 January 2016.

 On 2 July 2019, Gruezo returned to Germany, joining FC Augsburg on a five-year deal.

 On 31 January 2023, Gruezo returned to the United States, joining San Jose Earthquakes on a three-year deal.
 San Jose and Gruezo mutually agreed to terminate his contract with the club on 4 February 2025 and joined L.D.U.
 Quito soon after.